There are 2 different forms of this argument:

 It would only be fair to consider the reasons to use C as well.

 However.
-From the perspective of "what language should I write this project in", there aren't actually that many projects where this even matters.
-Most end-user applications don't support more than a couple platforms anyway because they depend on platform-specific interfaces like window systems.
+From the perspective of "what language should I write this project in", for many projects this doesn't actually matter.
+Most end-user applications, for example, don't support more than a couple platforms anyway because they depend on platform-specific interfaces like window systems.

 And as for Plan 9: the entire system is so different that any significant C program is not likely to work without porting or emulation anyway.